Brainstem SIG

-Welcome to the website of the Brainstem Special Interest Group!
+Welcome to the webpage of the Brainstem Special Interest Group!

 BSSIG logoThe Brainstem Special Interest Group [BSS] has developed from the former Brainstem Society [BSS].
-The Brainstem Society was founded in the 1990’s by a group of clinicians and researchers devoted to the brainstem.
-The Brainstem Society has organized several International Meetings every three to four years, which resulted in several publications.
+The Brainstem Society was founded in the 1990s by a group of clinicians and researchers devoted to the brainstem.
+The Brainstem Society has organized several international meetings every three to four years, which have resulted in several publications.

-The Brainstem SIG [BSS] is devoted to the brainstem and all its aspects, from anatomy to neurophysiology, from form to function, from health to disease.
+The Brainstem SIG is devoted to the brainstem and all its aspects, from anatomy to neurophysiology, from form to function, and from health to disease.
 The brainstem is a small but most important center in the brain.
-It serves as a central relay station between spinal cord, cerebellum and cerebrum and is intricately involved in functions ranging from motor control, sensorimotor integration and regulation of autonomic functions to consciousness and attention.
+It serves as a central relay station between the spinal cord, cerebellum, and cerebrum and is intricately involved in functions ranging from motor control, sensorimotor integration, and regulation of autonomic functions to consciousness and attention.
 Brainstem anatomy and physiology of brainstem functions are complex, and pathophysiological mechanisms are often difficult to understand.

 Current activities